Frances Oldham Kelsey: Academic career

 Upon completing her Ph.D., Oldham joined the University of Chicago faculty.
 In 1942, like many other pharmacologists, Oldham was looking for a synthetic cure for malaria.
 As a result of these studies, Oldham learned that some drugs are able to pass through the placental barrier.
 During her work, she also met fellow faculty member Fremont Ellis Kelsey, whom she married in 1943.

 While on the faculty at the University of Chicago, Kelsey was awarded her M.D. in 1950.
 She supplemented her teaching with work as an editorial associate for the American Medical Association Journal for two years.
 Kelsey left the University of Chicago in 1954, decided to take a position teaching pharmacology at the University of South Dakota, and moved with her husband and two daughters to Vermillion, South Dakota, where she taught until 1957.

 She became a dual citizen of Canada and the United States in the 1950s in order to continue practicing medicine in the U.S., but retained strong ties to Canada where she continued to visit her siblings regularly until late in life.

+FDA career

+In 1960, Kelsey was hired by the FDA in Washington, D.C.
+At that time, she "was one of only seven full-time and four young part-time physicians reviewing drugs" for the FDA.